 Cardiopulmonary bypass can be defined as a technique in which a machine temporarily takes over the function of the heart and lungs during surgery, maintaining the circulation of blood and the oxygen content of the patient's body.

-Cardiopulmonary bypass can be defined as: Bypass of the heart and lungs as in open heart surgery.
+Cardiopulmonary bypass machines are operated by perfusionists to bypass the heart and lungs during open heart surgery.
 Blood returning to the heart is diverted through a heart-lung machine (a pump-oxygenator) before returning it to the arterial circulation.
 The machine does the work both of the heart (pump blood) and the lungs (supply oxygen to red blood cells).

 Left: A Heart-Lung Machine for coronary artery bypass surgery.

-Cardiopulmonary bypass (CPB) is a technique that temporarily takes over the function of the heart and lungs during surgery, maintaining the circulation of blood and the oxygen content of the body.
+CPB is a form of extracorporeal circulation whose function is circulatory and respiratory support along with temperature management to facilitate surgery on the heart and great vessels.
 The CPB pump itself is often referred to as a heart-lung machine or "the pump".
 Cardiopulmonary bypass pumps are operated by perfusionists in association with surgeons who connect the pump to the patient's body.
 CPB is a form of extracorporeal circulation.
 Cardiopulmonary bypass is commonly used in heart surgery because of the difficulty of operating on the beating heart.
 Operations requiring the opening of the chambers of the heart require the use of CPB to support the circulation during that period.
 The safe conduct of CPB requires a team effort between the surgeon, perfusionist, and anaesthesiologist.

 CPB can be used for the induction of total body hypothermia, a state in which the body can be maintained for up to 45 minutes without perfusion (blood flow).
 If blood flow is stopped at normal body temperature, permanent brain damage normally occurs in three to four minutes — death may follow shortly afterward.